-In common with many charitable organizations, the Organization derives revenue from donations, bequests and other fundraising activities, the completeness of which is not susceptible to satisfactory audit verification.
+We were not able to complete audit procedures to satisfy ourselves concerning the completeness of revenue from donations, bequests and other fundraising activities for the year ended December 31, 2022.
 Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to support from the public, excess of revenue over expenses, and cash flows from operations for the year ended December 31, 2022 and 2021, current assets as at December 31, 2022 and 2021 and fund balances as at January 1 and December 31 for both 2022 and 2021.
-Our audit opinion on the financial statements for the year ended December 31, 2021 was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to support from the public, excess of revenue over expenses, and cash flows from operations for the year ended December 31 2022, current assets as at December 31, 2022 and fund balances as at January 1 and December 31, 2022.
+Our audit opinion on the non-consolidated financial statements for the year ended December 31, 2022 was modified accordingly.